CtrlK

 Workflow Clarity

 Steps are clearly listed and sequenced, but there are no validation checkpoints or feedback loops.
-For operations involving real transactions and cost estimation, there's no guidance on verifying results or handling unexpected outputs before acting on recommendations.
+For operations involving real transactions and cost estimation, there's no guidance on verifying results, handling stale data, or confirming accuracy before acting on recommendations.

 2 / 3